Democrats vow to stall Obama's push for 'fast-track' trade deals

 In his State of the Union address, Obama called on Congress to approve "fast track" authority for big trade agreements with Asia-Pacific and European countries, which allow only a yes or no vote on the finished product.
 The authority is intended to coax better deals from trade partners who have confidence that Congress won't tinker with the final terms.

-Obama's plea was welcomed by Republicans, but over 20 Democrats and liberal independent Senator Bernie Sanders said they wanted to hang on to the right to scrutinize trade deals to prevent currency manipulation and ensure protection for workers and the environment.
+Obama's plea was welcomed by Republicans, but eight House Democrats and liberal independent Senator Bernie Sanders said they wanted to hang on to the right to scrutinize trade deals to prevent currency manipulation and ensure protection for workers and the environment.

-Nine of 16 first-year Democrats in Congress signed a letter to Obama opposing fast-track authority.

 Many Democrats fear a deal with Japan, Vietnam and other Asia-Pacific nations will siphon away U.S. manufacturing jobs, much in the way they say the 21-year-old North American Free Trade agreement did.